- 2

 The all-important chocolate

 A chocolate with a high percentage of cocoa works well here.
 Somewhere between 70% and 80% cocoa will provide a rich taste without being too bitter.
-Certainly, don’t be tempted to go lower than 70% as the sugar content in the chocolate starts to overpower some of the layers of its flavor.
+Certainly, don’t be tempted to go lower than 70% as the sugar content in the chocolate starts to overpower some of the layers of its flavour.

 You can melt your chocolate in a variety of ways.
 Some chefs swear by using a microwave to melt their chocolate.